Undetermined Psychidae AH

 Stella Crossley

 This Caterpillar initially attaches four sticks around its case, all of the same length, and attaches them at right angles to the axis of the case.
-When the caterpillar grows sufficiently long, it attaches a new set similarly arranged to the old set, except that they are slightly longer, so that the radius of the new part of the case is bigger.
+When the caterpillar grows sufficiently long, it attaches a new set similarly arranged to the old set, except that they are slightly longer, so that the new part of the case is bigger, creating a pyramid structure.

-This may the same species as Undetermined Psychid AF, or Undetermined Psychid AG, just forgetting in those cases to add the twist for each layer of sticks.
+Cryptothelea (Oiketicus) dewitzi may create this sort of case, or this may the same species as Undetermined Psychid AF, or Undetermined Psychid AG, in those cases : the larva just forgetting to add the right twist for each layer of sticks.

 previous